tanish197/Nodejs_todo/README.md

-## IN THIS PRJECT WE ARE GOING TO USE JENKINS CI/CD WITH GITHUB INTEGRATION AND AND DOCKER FOR CONTAINERISATION WITH JENKINS AND AWS
+## IN THIS PROJECT WE ARE GOING TO USE JENKINS CI/CD WITH GITHUB INTEGRATION AND AND DOCKER FOR CONTAINERIZATION WITH JENKINS AND AWS

 ### STEP 1: Setup environment
    1. Launch AWS EC2 instance